Gyofy/HVPG/README.md

-# CT-Based Multimodal AI for CSPH Prediction
+# CT-Based Multimodal AI for HVPG Analaysis

 ## 📌 Introduction
 This repository contains the official implementation of the paper: